yinyifu/WorkoutMap/README.md

 10. In order to pair watch devices from simulator iphone to simulator watch, you just need to do following.

+  10.0 If you don't have simulators, or need to set up, You might not have downloaded the right version of xcode or from the right source.
+Because simulator come with xcode as part of the integration tool. try to refer to this post https://stackoverflow.com/questions/29058229/download-xcode-simulator-directly And it might solve the problem, or redownload and reinstall the app.

   10.1 When simulator opens, click Manage Devices

   ![Alt text](https://github.com/yinyifu/cse442_watch/blob/mapdirect/pictures/Screen%20Shot%202017-10-30%20at%2011.02.02%20PM.png "")